jokeyrhyme/jokeyrhyme.github.com/_posts/2014-11-25-1-android-to-ios-process-and-initial-thoughts.md

 Google's Drive suite follows me everywhere, although I do plan on evaluating Microsoft and Apple's cross-platform entrants in the office suite race.

-I have a todo lists (including a shared grocery list) in Wunderlist.
+I have todo lists (including a shared grocery list) in Wunderlist.
 We use Trello at work here and there, and I've used it for brainstorming for personal projects, such as organising my recent move.